chaosarium/Influx/LLM.md

 - **Elm:**
   - Component functions end in uppercase `C`, e.g. `textboxC` for some textbox component used in HTML forms.

+## Testing

+- Prefer snapshot tests in Python and Rust
+- Test should clearly show what the expected output is.
+The snapshot should focus on important parts of the output.
+- No testing in Elm

 ## Security/Authentication/Validation

 Disregard these for now as the app is intended to run locally and we want to move quickly.